r-hub/blog/content/post/2020-07-27-js-r/index.md

 A third way in which you as an R package developer might interact with JavaScript is via helping others use and manage web dependencies i.e. in particular JavaScript libraries that enhance HTML documents and Shiny apps!
 For that, you'll want to learn about the [htmltools package](https://cran.r-project.org/web/packages/htmltools/index.html).

-As an example, and using Garrick AdenBuie's words,
+As an example, and using Garrick Aden-Buie's words,

 *I'd offer [xaringanExtra](https://github.com/gadenbuie/xaringanExtra) as a better example of a few approaches to web dependency management in R packages:*